distri/color-picker/main.coffee.md

 any size of environment, is easily embeddable within other web applications, and responds instantly to mouse or touch interactions.

-TODO: Use postmessage to transmit the data value to the embedding application.

 Load dependencies.

     Observable = require "observable"